ioccc-src/winner/next/guidelines.md

 and therefore consider any obfuscated source or data file claiming to be from Honeyman to not be form Honeyman.
 This of course creates an interesting paradox known as the "obfuscated Peter Honeyman paradox".
-Should Peter Honeyman actually submit an obfuscated entry, he alone is excluded from the above, as we will likely believe it just another attempt at confusion.
+Should Peter Honeyman actually submit an obfuscated submission, he alone is excluded from the above, as we will likely believe it just another attempt at confusion.
 This _guideline_ is known as the "Peter Honeyman is exempt" _guideline_.

 BTW: None of the entries claiming to be from Peter Honeyman have ever won an award.
-So it is theoretically possible that Peter Honeyman did submit an entry in the past.
+So it is theoretically possible that Peter Honeyman did submit an submission in the past.
 In the past, Peter had denied submitting anything to the IOCCC.
 Perhaps those entries were submitted by one of his students?